giuliodondi/kOS-Shuttle-OPS3/README.md

 - _SPEEDBRAKE_ indicates the speedbrake deflection from 0 to 1.
 The actual maximum deflection is 47° either side
 - _STEER MODE_ is a repeater of the DAP mode you selected in the main GUI

 ## Digital Autopilot modes

+There are two DAP modes:
+- **CSS** or _Control Stick Steering_ : it's a fly-by-wire control mode where you can control by hand (with keyboard or joystick) the target values of Angle of Attack and Bank, the DAP will take care to send the proper steering commands to the kOS steering manager
+- **AUTO** where everything is taken care of by kOS.
+Beneath the program, there are several DAP AUTO modes that control one target quantity or the other depending on the flight phase.
+More on this later, but externally you won't notice the difference anyways.
+- The **OFF** setting is the completely-manual vanilla KSP steering you may be used to, without any augmentation whatsoever

+The entire point of having a DAP is that the Shuttle is yaw-unstable through most of the reentry regime, and may be on the edge of stability at landing depending on centre-of-gravity and trimming.
+Additionally, some guidance modes require the Shuttle to control quantities (such as vertical speed or load factor) that are several steps removed from the manual elevon control inputs, making it very hard to do this by hand.

+The program is able to take the Shuttle from Entry Interface all the way to wheels stop completely automatically with the DAP set to AUTO.
+It's also possible to fly a complete reentry in CSS but there are a couple quirks, more on this later.

+I do not advise you to disengage the DAP at all above Mach 2, if you do you definitely need the KSP SAS and RCS and even so you might lose control very quickly.

 # Entry guidance